 c. inform officials at volunteer service sites, internships and field educational experience settings, of this policy and ensure that students in these settings are aware of their rights and responsibilities in relation to these experiences;

-d. notify the Title IX Coordinator and/or appropriate Designated Official when they receive reports or complaints of harassment;
+d. notify the Equal Opportunity and Employee Relations Specialist/Title IX Coordinator/Section 504 Coordinator and/or appropriate Designated Official when they receive reports or complaints of harassment;

-e. notify the Title IX Coordinator and/or appropriate Designated Official when they observe or otherwise become aware of incidents of discrimination;
+e. notify the Equal Opportunity and Employee Relations Specialist/Title IX Coordinator/Section 504 Coordinator and/or appropriate Designated Official when they observe or otherwise become aware of incidents of discrimination;

-f. deal expeditiously and fairly with allegations of discrimination within their departments whether or not there has been a written or formal complaint; and
+f. in consultation with College officials such as, for example, the College’s Equal Opportunity and Employee Relations Specialist/Title IX Coordinator/Section 504 Coordinator, appropriate Designated Officials, and/or their supervisors as appropriate, deal expeditiously and fairly with allegations of discrimination or discriminatory-based harassment within their departments whether or not there has been a written or formal complaint; and

-g. implement any corrective actions imposed as a result of findings of discrimination.
+g. implement any corrective actions imposed as a result of findings of discrimination or discriminatory-based harassment.

 ii.
-Supervisors, deans, department heads, other managers and faculty members who knowingly allow or tolerate discrimination, discriminatory-based harassment, or sexual harassment are in violation of this policy and are subject to discipline.
+Supervisors, deans, department heads, other managers and faculty members who knowingly allow or tolerate discrimination, discriminatory-based harassment, or sexual harassment are in violation of the reporting obligations imposed by this policy and are subject to discipline.

 C. Faculty, Administrators, Staff, and Students

 i.
-It is the responsibility of the faculty, administrators, staff, and students to discourage discrimination, discriminatory-based harassment and sexual harassment and to report incidents of these to the Title IX Coordinator or appropriate Designated Official.
+It is the responsibility of the faculty, administrators, staff, and students to discourage discrimination, discriminatory-based harassment and sexual harassment and to report incidents of these types of misconduct to the Equal Opportunity and Employee Relations Specialist/Title IX Coordinator/Section 504 Coordinator or appropriate Designated Official.
 This is regardless of whether they are the person or persons discriminated against, or a witness to such discrimination.
-This responsibility extends off-campus to College-sponsored activities and/or educational endeavors and includes behavior that initially occurred off-campus when there was an effect on-campus.
+This responsibility extends to off-campus College-sponsored activities and/or educational endeavors and includes behavior that initially occurred off campus when there has been an effect on campus.

 ii.
-Any faculty member, administrator, staff employee, or student who believes s/he has been victimized by discriminatory actions is encouraged to promptly report the incident to and confer with the Title IX Coordinator and/or appropriate Designated Official.
+Any faculty member, administrator, staff employee, or student who believes s/he has been subjected to discriminatory actions or discriminatory-based harassment is encouraged to promptly report the incident to and confer with the Equal Opportunity and Employee Relations Specialist/Title IX Coordinator/Section 504 Coordinator and/or appropriate Designated Official.

 i.
 The Human Rights Committee is responsible for the overall administration of the Human Rights policy and procedures.
 It is comprised of: